LauriePaulin/GettingandCleaningDataAssignment/CodeBook.md

 * fBodyBodyGyroMag
 * fBodyBodyGyroJerkMag.

 For each type, the **units** measured are triaxial vectors, that is X, Y and Z coordinates.
+Each variable contains one of the coordinates.

 For a fuller description of each of these and further information on how the units were derived for each measurement, please see the information and discussion in `./UCI HAR Dataset/features_info.txt`.